Avaiga/taipy/CONTRIBUTING.md

 If you are a contributor on Taipy, be careful with dependencies, do not forget to install or uninstall depending on your issue.

-If you need to add to Taipy a new dependency, do not forget to add it in the `Pipfile` and the `setup.py`.
+If you need to add a new dependency to Taipy, do not forget to add it in the `Pipfile` and the `setup.py`.
 Keep in mind that dependency is a vector of attack.
 The Taipy team limits the usage of external dependencies at the minimum.